beckn/beckn-onix/README.md

 Experience the convenience and efficiency of ONIX as you embark on your journey with BECKN protocols and open networks.

 ## Note on mandatory Layer 2 Config (Important)
 This note will eventually be moved to a proper place in the documentation.
-It has been put here to alert people who install it in the meantime.
+It has been put here to alert people who run Beckn ONIX in the meantime.
 Beckn-Onix mandates availability of Layer 2 Config for a particular domain before any transactions can be conducted on it.
 If the layer 2 config is not present, on either the BAP or the BPP, the following error is returned back to the caller.
 "Config error :  Layer 2 config not found."

 Usually the network facilitators will host the Layer 2 config and provide a way to access it.
 Currently we have a small script (layer2/download_layer_2_config_bap.sh and layer2/download_layer_2_config_bpp.sh) that can download the layer 2 config from a fixed location and insert it into the docker container that runs the Protocol Server Client.